mike99mac/zlma/README.md

 consolez is an open-source package that allows browser access to z/VM console data and to issue CP commands.
 It helps alleviate the need for *green screen* access to z/VM.

 # Using zlma
-Following is a decription of using each of the four main zlma web pages.
+Following is a decription of the zlma home page and each of the four main pages.

 ![](zlma-home.png)